FREQUENTLY ASKED QUESTIONS

 A: No we only supply our puppies direct to the public and have never sold to or supplied a pet shop.

-Q: Our vet says puppies should not be desexed at 8 - 9 weeks of age.
+Q: I have heard that puppies should not be desexed at 8 - 9 weeks of age.
 Why do you desex them at

 A: Desexing at this age is the best thing for the puppy.
-The rspca advocates the early desexing of puppies prior to sale by breeder.
+The RSPCA advocates the early desexing of puppies prior to sale by breeder.
 This link to an RSPCA webpage provides more information about early desexing.
 The page heading mentions cats, but please view the report linked at the bottom of the page.
 The opening statement in the conclusion of the report says -

 Q: Do you sell Poodles, Cocker Spaniels, Labradors, Maltese or Schnauzers?